-14 Tips for Packing a Healthier Brown-Bag Lunch
+14 Must-Know Tips for Packing Better Brown-Bag Lunches

 1 of 17

-If you’re looking for a way to save money and peel off pounds, think BYOBB (bring your own brown bag).
+If you’re looking for a way to save money and peel off pounds, all you have to do is begin bringing lunch to work from home.
 That’s right.
-Packing your lunch means you won’t pay a premium at the deli or popular nearby restaurants, and you’ll avoid all the tempting cafeteria food.
+Packing your lunch means you won’t pay a premium at the deli or popular nearby restaurants, and you’ll avoid tempting break room or cafeteria food.
 Brown-bagging it is one of the best ways to cut calories, eat healthier and take control of what you eat for your midday meal.
-Read on for 14 tips to start packing more power into your lunch hour.
+Read on for 14 tips to start packing more flavor and power into your lunch hour.

 PACK IT, DON’T SKIP IT